Table of Contents

 Outdated login flows and siloed data systems create friction and vulnerability.
 According to Gartner, a whopping 93% of insurance leaders now cite customer experience (CX) as a top priority for 2025.
 Yet, weak authentication flows and poor password hygiene continue to erode trust and conversion.

 Additionally, insurers don’t just manage policyholders—they also serve agents, brokers, MGAs, embedded partners, and other third-party stakeholders.
 That’s a lot of different user types, each needing the right level of access to the right systems at the right time.
-CIAM makes it easier to support these B2B2C relationships without creating identity silos or sacrificing security.
+Insurance CIAM makes it easy to support these B2B2C relationships without creating silos or sacrificing security.

 At the end of the day, CIAM helps insurers improve experiences while staying secure and adaptable as business demands evolve.